|Nutritional Guidelines (per serving)|

 Make the Malacca Flip

-In a cocktail shaker filled with ice, pour the gin, hibiscus syrup, maraschino, and sweet vermouth.
+In a cocktail shaker filled with ice, pour the gin, sweet vermouth, maraschino liqueur, and hibiscus syrup.
 Squeeze in the juice from one lemon wedge and add the egg white.

 Shake vigorously (more than usual to properly mix the egg).

 Garnish with a small sprig of mint.
 Serve and enjoy.

 Consuming raw and lightly-cooked eggs poses a risk for food-borne illness.

 There's a lot going on in the Malacca flip, but it's surprisingly light on the alcohol.
 It mixes up to just 13 percent ABV (26 proof), making it similar to a glass of wine.